juanpc2018/Linux-CPU-Frequency-vs.-Power-Settings/README.md

 plasma-systemmonitor is similar to Gnome System Monitor, </br>
 but more like Kubuntu Widgets.</br>
-its pretty & colorful, </br>
+its pretty, colorful, configurable like GKrellM,</br>
-very configurable like GKrellM, but has a strange way of doing things at first.</br>
+but has a strange way of doing things at first.</br>
-has nested sub menu configuration.</br>
+configuration has nested sub menus.</br>
-To edit each panel, needs to select the border of the panel,</br> that opens a hidden menu "Edit Mode", then click the actual panel </br>
+To edit each panel needs to select the border of the panel,</br> that opens a hidden menu "Edit Mode", then click the actual panel </br>
 instead of that should havbe icons vibrating like Mobiles.</br> Needs tweaking, </br>